 The slower play, the strategy, and the relaxed atmosphere at the Pai Gow Poker table are a real plus.
-How can you screw this up?
+But, how can you screw this up?
 Twin River Casino and Hotel has.
 So, why is playing Pai Gow Poker at TwinRiver so awful?

 How Did Twin River Get Table Games

 In 2013, table games were approved for Twin River Casino to compete with both Connecticut casinos, Foxwoods and Mohegan Sun.
-They succeeded with fairly low limits in a variety of the expected games.
+They succeeded with reasonably low limits in a variety of the expected games.

 But much like other areas of this expansive property, maintenance has not seemed to be a priority.

 Why Does Twin River Have The Worst Pai Gow Poker

 A recent visit to Twin River allowed me to play Pai Gow Poker there for the first time.
 However, I can honestly say I will not play this game at Twin River ever again.

 First of all, the felt on the table had grey, worn places for your wager.
 The felt should have been replaced by the casino a long time ago.
 Not a priority, I guess.
 I wonder if other tables were similar in maintenance.

 Both dealers were amazingly slow.
 I MEAN SLOWER THAN PAI GOW POKER SLOW!
 Not only did the two dealers I had run the table at a snail’s pace, but they also had no interest in making the table fun.

 Dealer #1, a young dealer, had troubles from the get-go.